DIAGNijmegen/website-content/content/pages/vacancies/nodule-classification-ct.md

 The algorithm(s) that come out of this project will be made publicly available for research use as Docker containers through the [grand-challenge.org](https://grand-challenge.org/algorithms/) platform, and may be integrated with [CIRRUS Lung Screening](https://www.diagnijmegen.nl/software/cirruslungs/) (the research prototype version of Veolity).
 You are encouraged to write a scientific publication describing your results.

 ## Embedding
-You will be embedded in the Diagnostic Image Analysis Group and will be supervised by a research member whose research is dedicated to [AI for lung cancer screening](https://www.diagnijmegen.nl/projects/lung-cancer-screening/).
-We have a strong collaboration with both clinical and radiological experts in lung cancer screening.
+You will be embedded in the Diagnostic Image Analysis Group and will be supervised by a research member whose research is dedicated to [AI for lung cancer](https://www.diagnijmegen.nl/research/lung-cancer-image-analysis/).
+We have a strong collaboration with both clinical and radiological experts.
 You will also have access to a Deep Learning GPU Cluster ([SOL](https://www.diagnijmegen.nl/software/sol/)) to run deep learning experiments.

 ## Requirements
 - Students Artificial Intelligence, Data Science, Computer Science, Bioinformatics, Biomedical Engineering or similar in the final stages of their Master education.